State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 1. Create the migration and export the configuration to the `config/install` directory.
-2. In the `ecms_migration.settings` configuration, add a new key with the values that need replaced in the migration.
+2. In the `ecms_migration.settings` configuration, add a new key with the values to be replaced in the migration.
-3. In the `ecms_migration.migrations` configuration, add the same key from the settings file in #2 above and the machine names of the migrations that were added to the config/install directory.
+3. In the `ecms_migration.migrations` configuration, add the same key from the settings file in #2 above, and the machine names of the migrations that were added to the config/install directory.

 Doing the above will ensure the settings form will update the correct migration